codr7/sw/README.md

 ```
 `[#t]`

-There is no limit on the number of `do`-blocks, but each needs to be terminated with `;` or followed by another `do`-block.
+There is no limit on the number of `do`-blocks, but each needs to be terminated with `;`.

 ```
 define: is-42 (Int;Bit)